therealjtgill/therealjtgill.github.io/index.md

 The read and write heads can produce attention at different places in memory, which allows the NTM to write-to memory and read-from memory separately.
 In this implementation we force the NTM to write first and read second.

+As an aside, the NTM *can* use multiple read/write heads, but we're going to limit outselves to just one read/write head.

 ## 3. Math

 All right, so where do the attention mechanisms come from?
 We said before that the read/write heads produce addresses to focus on different locations, but the math to create those addresses is exactly the same for both heads.
 The read/write heads produce a **k**<sub>t</sub>, **s**<sub>t</sub>, β<sub>t</sub>, g<sub>t</sub>, and γ<sub>t</sub> (see below).
 Note that emboldened variables represent vectors, capitalized variables are matrices, and lower-case, non-bolded variables are scalars.